 What are NORMAL blood sugar levels?
 What is an A1c?
-An A1c can easily be done with your normal routine blood work.
-It is an average percentage of your blood sugars over the last 3 months.
-It aids in your team determining your best treatment options and how well your diabetes is controlled.
+An A1c, an average of your blood sugars over the last 3 months, can easily be tested along with your normal routine blood work.
+This test aids in your team determining how well your diabetes is controlled, and your best treatment options based on those results.
 An ideal goal for a diabetic would be to have an A1c of 6.5% per American Diabetes Association (ADA).

 As Health Coaches, we have impacted the lives of hundreds since 2012.
 We have worked with patients with an A1c as high as 12%.
-After diligent teamwork with the nurses, providers and ultimately the patient, we have been able to reduce those patient’s A1c to be less than 7%.
-Our care often involved once or twice weekly phone calls with the patient and adjusting their medications as needed and monitoring their diet and exercise.
+After diligent teamwork with the nurses, providers and ultimately the patient, we have been able to reduce those patient’s A1c to less than 7%.
+Our care often involves once or twice weekly phone calls with our patients and adjusting their medications as needed while monitoring their diet and exercise.

 Diabetes Self Management Education & Support

-This is a program offered at Saunders Medical Center.
-Our health coaches assist patients with diabetes to better manage their condition.
+A program offered at Saunders Medical Center, our health coaches assist patients with diabetes to better manage their condition.

 LENGTH OF PROGRAM

-The program is usually completed in 4 sessions that last about one hour each.
-The sessions can be adjusted to best meet your individual needs.
+The program is usually completed in 4 sessions lasting about one hour each.
+These sessions can be adjusted to best meet your individual needs.

 - Healthy Eating/ Meal Planning/ Label Reading/ Challenges

 - Managing Diabetes/ Activity/Medications/ Support